RiverRun to bring 8 films to Greensboro

 Audiences can choose among 77 feature films and 96 shorts from 42 countries.

-Four festival films also feature Greensboro connections, although those will be shown in Winston-Salem but not in Greensboro.
+Four festival films also feature Greensboro connections, although those will be shown in Winston-Salem and not in Greensboro.

 Among them: “Blue and Gold Marching Machine,” a short film completed as a class project at Randolph Community College in Asheboro.
 Follow along as 200 musicians and dancers celebrate the 100th year of the N.C.
 A&T marching band, from band camp to the “Greatest Homecoming on Earth.”